 Starting in 2019, SON Graduate Projects will be maintained in a digital collection set up through CARLI at http://collections.carli.illinois.edu/cdm/landingpage/collection/mil_nursing.
 Students will need to sign for permission to include their project by completing the Permission to Digitize Graduate Scholarly Project form (Appendix H).
 This is at no cost to the student.
 If a student refuses to sign permission for digitizing, they will be required to pay for one bound copy for Staley Library.
 All students may have personal copies duplicated for themselves, Team members, DMH and/or the sponsoring organization.
-Students may have as many copies bound for personal use as they desire.
-Students will pay for any personal bound copies.
-The fee for binding will be based on the current cost of binding and payment is due when turning in copies.
-For more information on bound copies see Appendix I. The student is also required to send an electronic copy of the final manuscript to the MSN project chair and the Administrative Assistant in the School of Nursing.
+The student is also required to send an electronic copy of the final manuscript to the MSN project chair and the Administrative Assistant in the School of Nursing.